MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : ![PoV: You are playing during contest mode](https://cdn.discordapp.com/attachments/730083412882358304/950974328755871744/skill_issue.gif)

-*Charge*
+*Savage Strike*
-: Summons 4 sets of 2 Shadow Thrall, one set per quadrant.
+: Summons 4 sets of 2 Shadow Thrall, one set per quadrant - their spawns are static.
 Rhulk then summons his glaive, puts it behind his back and dashes forward to the first player that would be in front of him, followed by a high damage frontal cone.
 He will then drop his glaive, allowing it to be shot as it morphs into a pyramid shard.
 : If there are no players where the dash would resolve, he ends his dash where it would have finished otherwise.

-: The dash itself does **no** damage, only the cleave - he is also **incorporeal while dashing**.
+: Rhulk is **incorporeal while dashing**, meaning he both takes and deals no damage during the dash.
+Only the cleave has a hurtbox.

 *Suns of Lubrae*
 : This attack is usually used as a followup to the dash, but can also be used on its own.
 Identical to the laser attack in the first phase but is faster, 4x smaller and fires 4way cardinally from where he's facing.
 Unknown if it can be dodged by being directly inside the boss.

+*Orange Channel*

+: If his crit spots aren't broken within roughly 2 minutes, Rhulk kneels down and becomes immune to damage while glowing orange.
+After ~15 seconds, the bubble regains its knockback capability and he transitions back to phase 1.

 ### Interactables
 **Rhulk's Glaive**